10 Strategic Interview Questions to ask Candidates

 Interview Question 7: How does your coworkers or boss describe you?

-Interestingly, instead of asking the candidate to describe themselves, asking from a third party’s point of view invariably gives a more accurate representation of the candidate!
-This interview question often makes a candidate think more deeply and also may cause the candidate to take 2 steps back to reflect what his bosses describe him/her.
-The way to ask is “Suppose we right now, we were to do a reference check with your boss and ask him/her to describe you, what will be 5 key descriptors he will say of you?”
+Interestingly, instead of asking candidates to describe themselves, asking from a third party’s point of view invariably gives a more accurate representation.
+This interview question often makes a candidate think more deeply and reflect on how their bosses and coworkers describe them.

 Interview Question 8: Share with me about your current job?